scullyio/scully/docs/community/starters.md

 # Community starter projects.

-In this page we have a list of startper projects that aare build by our community.
+In this page we have a list of starter projects that are build by our community.

 <details>
 <summary>Scully, Flotiq and Snipcart boilerplate</summary>